 The Purus Várzea ecoregion in Brazil is the last remaining habitat for the endemic primate, the bald uakari.
-As its name suggests, this almost blond, long haired monkey is almost entirely bald in the head, revealing its bright crimson face, which is believed to be a sign of good health and therefore important for sexual selection of successful mates.
-The bald uakari are often spotted by travelers along rivers, eating fruits high up in the canopy or leaping over seemingly impossible wide gaps between trees.
-Their survival in the várzea forests are threatened by habitat loss and hunting.
+As its name suggests, this almost blond, long-haired monkey is almost entirely bald in the head, revealing its bright crimson face, which is believed to be a sign of good health and, therefore, important for the sexual selection of successful mates.
+The bald uakari is often spotted by travelers along rivers, eating fruits high up in the canopy or leaping over seemingly impossible wide gaps between trees.
+Their survival in the várzea forests is threatened by habitat loss and hunting.

 This ecoregion in Brazil comprises portions of the low, seasonally flooded river basins of the central Amazon, including the Solimões River, Amazon River west of Manaus in Brazil, much of the Juruá, central Purus, and Japura/Caquetá Rivers, as well as their smaller tributaries.
 The eastern limit of this ecoregion lies at the confluence of the Japura and Solimões Rivers.
 These flooded forests are called várzea because they are seasonally flooded by overflow from whitewater rivers.

 The elevation along this region ranges from 80 to 120 m.
-The region receives mean annual precipitation of 2,500 mm, and the mean temperature year round is 29°C but daily temperature variation is high.
-The rivers swell and overflow their banks each year from heavy seasonal rainfall, leaving the surrounding forest 6 to 12 m underwater for periods up to eight months each year.
+The region receives a mean annual precipitation of 2,500 mm, and the mean temperature year-round is 29°C, but daily temperature variation is high.
+The rivers swell and overflow their banks each year from heavy seasonal rainfall, leaving the surrounding forest 6 to 12 m underwater for periods of up to eight months each year.

 On the várzea, four vegetation types are defined by the present and historical influence of the flood cycle.
 Three are floodplain meanders, all resulting from the instability of the river courses: 1) sequences of successional vegetation, 2) forest mosaics, and 3) aquatic vegetation in poorly drained areas.
 The fourth type is permanent swamp vegetation in flooded river basins.
 The várzea forest performs critical ecological functions by rapidly cycling nutrients, hosting a great diversity of freshwater fish and aquatic mammals, stabilizing the flooded soils and landscapes, and perhaps providing a source of new taxa that colonize the surrounding terra-firme.

-The priority conservation actions for the next decade are to: 1) cease large-scale exploitive industries such as commercial fishing, gold mining, cattle ranching, commercial logging and other exploitive industries within seasonally flooded forest and other sensitive habitats; 2) encourage local sustainable development by including local residents and other users of the várzea resources in the administration, management, and educational programs in the conservation areas; and 3) conduct further research to study the population dynamics and basic ecology of floodplain trees and animals to inform conservation planning.
+The priority conservation actions for the next decade are to 1) cease large-scale exploitive industries such as commercial fishing, gold mining, cattle ranching, commercial logging, and other exploitive industries within the seasonally flooded forest and other sensitive habitats, 2) encourage local sustainable development by including local residents and other users of the várzea resources in the administration, management, and educational programs in the conservation areas, and 3) conduct further research to study the population dynamics and basic ecology of floodplain trees and animals to inform conservation planning.